T Wall & Sons was the largest ice cream manufacturer in the world.

 Cavenham Foods, managed by James Goldsmith (1933 – 1997), gained control of Carsons in 1964.

-Goldsmith immediately divested all the Carsons chocolate lines except for liqueur chocolates, the only sector of the market which was experiencing a growth in sales.
+Goldsmith modernised the Carsons plant.
+He then retired all of the Carsons chocolate lines except for liqueurs, the only sector of the market which was experiencing a growth in sales.
 The liqueur chocolate market was largely dominated by imported brands such as Lindt, Ringer, Rademaker and Trumpf.

-By 1966 Carsons liqueurs were being marketed under the Famous Names brand.
+Carsons liqueurs were being marketed under the Famous Names brand by 1966.

 Elizabeth Shaw, an upmarket chocolate manufacturer, was acquired in 1968.

-Carsons held over 40 percent of the chocolate liqueur market in Britain by the late 1970s.
+Carsons held over 40 percent of the British chocolate liqueur market by the late 1970s.

-Cavenham Confectionery was subject to a management buyout in 1981, and the company renamed itself Famous Names Ltd. It was acquired by Imperial Tobacco in 1985.
+Cavenham Confectionery was subject to a management buyout in 1981, and the company was renamed Famous Names Ltd. It was acquired by Imperial Tobacco in 1985.

-In 1988 management bought control of Famous Names Ltd, which was renamed Elizabeth Shaw Ltd. In 1990 Elizabeth Shaw Ltd was acquired by Leaf of Finland.
+Management bought control of Famous Names Ltd in 1988, and the company was renamed Elizabeth Shaw Ltd. Elizabeth Shaw Ltd was acquired by Leaf of Finland in 1990.